anlegi/etch-a-sketch/README.md

 ## Contributing 🤝

 Feel free to fork this repo and contribute.
 Whether it's adding new features, improving the documentation, or fixing bugs, all contributions are welcome!

-## Acknowledgements 🙏

-- [Anhnam](https://github.com/anlegi)  for initiating this project.
-- FontAwesome for providing the beautiful icons used in this project.

 ## Happy Sketching! ✏️🌈